gcioffi/TLIO/README.md

 - exit

-## Generate Dataset
+### Generate Dataset: GVI Sim-to-Real

-This could be generated using gvi as explained in the next Section (recommended option) or filling the TLIO needed files using the information from recorded rosbags (namely, IMU and ground-truth odometry topics).
+This could be generated using gvi as explained here, or, less efficiently, filling the TLIO needed files using the information from recorded rosbags (namely, IMU and ground-truth odometry topics).
 These are created during flights simulated in Gazebo using Agiros and the realted reference trajectories in .csv.
 The files used for TLIO are:

 - my_timestamps_p.txt
 - imu_measurements.txt
 - evolving_state.txt

-## Generate Dataset: GVI Sim-to-Real
 Here, we describe how to generate a new dataset starting from a .rosbag recorded in the Flying-Arena.
 We assume that the .rosbag contains vicon and alphasense data (namely, ground-truth and IMU).